Road to Italy: Production

 Director Daniel Lind Lagerlöf expressed that the idea for the film came from his own experience when he was 16.
 He worked on the story with his wife, screenwriter Malin Lagerlöf.
 The pair had previously collaborated on the films Breaking Out (1999), Making Babies (2001), and Miffo (2003).
 The film was shot on an actual journey in chronological order, beginning in Trollhättan in May 2005.
 Parts were shot in Sweden, on a ferry to Germany, along an autobahn, and in Domodossola.

 Release

-Bus to Italy premiered in theaters on 16 December 2005.
+Road to Italy premiered in theaters on 16 December 2005.

 Reception

-The film earned an average rating of 2.8/5 on the Swedish review aggregator site Kritiker.
-It was praised by Gunnar Rehlin in Variety.
-Jens Peterson gave it a more mixed review in Aftonbladet, although he praised Millhagen's performance.
-It also received a mixed review from Jeanette Gentele in Svenska Dagbladet.
+The film earned an average rating of 2.8/5 on the Swedish review aggregator site Kritiker, based on 8 critics' reviews.
+It received a generally positive review from Gunnar Rehlin in Variety; he called it a "charming dramedy" with a strong lead in Livia Millhagen.
+He also felt digital video was used somewhat successfully to create an "unvarnished" effect.
+The plot was strongly criticised by Malin Krutmeijer in a review for Helsingborgs Dagblad; she described the film as lacking a central storyline or developed characters.
+She also deemed it a "shameless and hollow rip-off" (skamlös och stum rip-off) of Kay Pollak's As It Is in Heaven (2004).
+Jeanette Gentele of Svenska Dagbladet also felt the characters and their motivations were not sufficiently explored, and critiqued the film's conclusion as overly fanciful.
+She concluded that without Millhagen's performance, Road to Italy would have been a complete failure.
+Jens Peterson of Aftonbladet felt the film lacked focus as a result of too many subplots, but commended Millhagen's performance.